 There is nothing wrong with wanting to better manage fisheries, but these bills are pitched as better alternatives to the Fin Elimination Act and therefore are counteracting its success.

 It is important to mention that 189 businesses and organizations from Florida, including 100 dive-businesses are supporting the Shark Fin Elimination Act.

 Why fin bans?

 Sharks face multiple threats.
-Fin bans are addressing one of the many urgent steps we need to take.
+Fin bans address one of the many urgent steps we need to take.
 There is no delusion that they will solve all the problems.
-They are an important step to make a big dent in how many sharks we are losing.
-And they are meant to give the authorities something they can actually enforce.
-In some cases Fin bans may be mostly symbolic because the state didn’t have much of a trade, but the Legislature and the people decided to make their position clear and take a stand against the fin trade.
+They are an important step to a make big dent in how many sharks we are losing, and they are meant to give the authorities something they can actually enforce.
+In some cases, fin bans may be mostly symbolic because the state didn’t have much of a trade, but the Legislature and the people decided to make their position clear and take a stand against the fin trade.

 Shark fin bans and managed fisheries are not mutually exclusive.
 There seems to be a lot of confusion about that issue.
 Shark fin trade bans address the trade of a product, not sport fishing or commercial fishing in general.

 Why not just regulate imports and exports?
 We seem to be unable to properly monitor the movement of fins.
 There are discrepancies in the estimates of the number of shark fins that are actually entering and leaving the United States.

 - According to the Food and Agriculture Organization of the United Nations (FAO), other countries reported exporting 1,012 metric tons of shark fins to the United States in 2007.
 However, that same year, the National Oceanic and Atmospheric Administration (NOAA) only reported 28.8 metric tons of shark fin imports.